 Locate ‘Hardware and Sound’ then click on ‘Troubleshoot audio recording.’
 The troubleshooter is launched from where your problem may be detected.

-Note: Even though the directions for launching the troubleshooter have been given with Windows 10/8 in mind, the steps are pretty the similar for Windows 7.
+Note: Even though the directions for launching the troubleshooter have been given with Windows 10/8 in mind, the steps are similar for Windows 7.

 Hopefully, your sound problems on PC will have been fixed as you come towards the end of this post.